ollama/ollama/docs/linux.md

 ## Installing specific versions

-You can run the install script after setting the `OLLAMA_VERSION` environment variable to whatever version you want to install.
-You can find the version numbers in the [Github's release page](https://github.com/ollama/ollama/releases).
+Use `OLLAMA_VERSION` environment variable with the install script to install a specific version of Ollama, including pre-releases.
+You can find the version numbers in the [releases page](https://github.com/ollama/ollama/releases).

 For example: